Contact Center Solutions Featured Article

 Pombriant said the survey showed that people are generally more patient waiting for professional services than consumer services, and that "shorter wait times improve their impression of the quality of the service.
 Even so, long waits are not tolerated for any service other than medical."

-The TimeTrade personal appointment scheduling tool, TimeDriver, lets users add a self-service scheduling link to Web pages and e-mails so their customers and colleagues can schedule time with them, company officials say, putting appointments into a user's Outlook or Google (News - Alert) calendar in times that fall inside user-defined availability windows and do not conflict with other commitments on the calendar.
+The TimeTrade personal appointment scheduling tool, TimeDriver, lets users add a self-service scheduling link to Web pages and e-mails so their customers and colleagues can schedule time with them, company officials say, putting appointments into a user's Outlook or Google calendar in times that fall inside user-defined availability windows and do not conflict with other commitments on the calendar.

 This reporter has always appreciated Pombriant's straight-ahead style -- commenting on call center quality for TMC last year, Pombriant remarked on a study finding low levels of customer satisfaction with call centers, "I'd bet that the survey is skewed toward low wage countries.
 That's important because I expect a lot of bad management habits are causing the problems the survey surfaces."